 Irreverent, rebellious, eccentric can each describe URWERK’s watchmaking with varying accuracy, but it’s watches unerringly open the way forward for mechanical watchmaking in the 21st century.
 Although URWERK is a young company established in 1997, it is certainly recognised as a pioneer among independent watchmakers.

-Co-founders Felix Baumgartner and Martin Frei developed their first watch in the early nineties, inspired by the 17th-century night clock built by the Campanus brothers.
+Co-founders of URWERK, Felix Baumgartner and Martin Frei developed their first watch in the early nineties, inspired by the 17th-century night clock built by the Campanus brothers.
 In it, each hour on a rotating disc rises and sets in an arc like the sun.
 The wandering hour has since formed the basis for URWERK’s astonishing 103 and 201families.
 Both feature highly original design, advanced watchmaking techniques and new concepts such as the control board.

 It was in 2014 that we witnessed the introduction of the UR105, with the manual-wound UR105M followers by the automatic UR 105TA.
 Since then, with the UR105 as the base, this collection has seen various forms with different finishes and materials such as bronze, gold and bold extravagant colours like the clockwork orange, which I thought was quite cool.